Lou Marsh: Journalism career

 At 14, in the first year after the launch of the Toronto Star, Marsh walked into the newspaper's office responding to a want ad and was hired as a copyboy.
 He rose to junior reporter, reporter, columnist (With Pick and Shovel was the name of his long-running column), assistant sports editor under W. A. Hewitt, and finally, in 1931, sports editor.

-In 1931, he succeeded Hewitt as the Stars sports editor after Hewitt accepted a job as the first attractions manager of the new Maple Leaf Gardens.
+In 1931, he succeeded Hewitt as the Star's sports editor after Hewitt accepted a job as the first attractions manager of the new Maple Leaf Gardens.
 Marsh became an avid fisherman and hunter in his 50s, and made a return to officiating as a hockey referee at the 1932 Winter Olympics in Lake Placid, New York.

-Later life and legacy
+Death and legacy

 Marsh died unexpectedly at the age of 57 in 1936.
 The following day, the Toronto Star devoted 11 pages to coverage of his life and accomplishments, starting with a banner headline on page one.
-Before the end of the year, the Lou Marsh Trophy was created and named in his honour.
-It has been presented to Canada's top athlete each year since until 2021.
-In 2022, it was announced that the Lou Marsh Trophy would be renamed because of some of the racist language used in Marsh's writing.
+Before the end of the year, the Lou Marsh Trophy was created and named in his honour to honor Canada's top athlete.
+In 2022, the award was renamed due to Marsh's treatment of women and indigenous athletes in his writing.

+Sports sociologist Janice Forsyth evaluated Marsh as follows: "What Marsh said about Longboat in his capacity as a Star reporter demonstrated his brilliant storytelling style and mastery of the written word.
+But it was also racist — and sickeningly so."

-He is buried at Park Lawn Cemetery in Toronto.
+Marsh is buried at Park Lawn Cemetery in Toronto.